bellingcat/tiktok-hashtag-analysis/README.md

 # TikTok hashtag analysis toolset
 The tool helps to download posts and videos from tiktok for a given set of hashtags.
-It uses tiktok-scraper (https://github.com/drawrowfly/tiktok-scraper) to download the posts and videos.
+It uses the tiktok-scraper (https://github.com/drawrowfly/tiktok-scraper) to download the posts and videos.

 ## Pre-requisites
 1. Make sure you have python 3.6 or later version installed.